codehasan/dex2c/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
+Don't forget to give this project a star!
 Thanks again!

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch. (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes. (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch. (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a pull request.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>